7db9a/lsk/README.md

 # lsk

-This is an experimental cli file navigator.
-If you use `ls` regularly for simply poking around your files, you may appreciate `lsk`.
-Each file and dir has a numbered key.
-Type the number + enter and voila!
+Imagine ls, but you can 'key' into the file or dir instead of just starring at it.

 At the momement, only files and dirs are differentiated by hard-coded colors, so you can't see if a file is executable or something.

 ![](assets/demo_intro.gif)